AnandKumar9/TechnicalNotes/09. Version Control/1. Git/Misc.md

 ```

 ```
-git worktree add ../Fix (Creates new workstream named Fix at location ../Fix, from the current commit) git worktree add ../Fix -b AsiaMore 21d00af (Creates a new workstree named AsiaMore at the path ../Fix, from the specified commit, and creates a branch named AsiaMore)
+git worktree add ../Fix (Creates new worktree named Fix at location ../Fix, from the current commit) git worktree add ../Fix -b AsiaMore 21d00af (Creates a new workstree named AsiaMore at the path ../Fix, from the specified commit, and creates a branch named AsiaMore)

 git worktree remove Fix2  (Removes the mentioned worktree from file system)